Fresheyeball/alertify.js/README.md

 [![build status](https://secure.travis-ci.org/fabien-d/alertify.js.png)](http://travis-ci.org/fabien-d/alertify.js)

-This fork purges css3 transitions in favor of [GreenSock](http://www.greensock.com/gsap-js/) animations.
-It also currently consumes project specific config (this will be removed so you can happily use custom gsap).
+This fork moves transitions/animation out of the source code so that developers can configure custom animations for their needs.
+It also purges the css3 transitions.

+North of Alertify, simply include the following:

+     Alerify.logShow    = function(element){             //... log show animation here
+     Alerify.logHide    = function(element, callback){   //... log hide animation here
+     Alerify.dialogShow = function(dialog, callback){    //... dialog show animation here
+     Alerify.dialogHide = function(dialog){              //... dialog hide animation here

+This was done originally to purge css3 transitions in favor of [GreenSock](http://www.greensock.com/gsap-js/) animations, which are more flexible and performant.
+However you could use any type of animation you want, or even use your won css3 animations if thats your thing.

 # alertify.js - browser dialogs never looked so good